Signal Conditioning Demystified | Voler Systems

 Continuous acquisition of data at rates over 100,000 samples per second can be achieved in Windows software.
 At these rates data can only be streamed to disk in binary format.
 If any processing of the data in the application is desired, if the acquisition device is limited in speed, or if data rates above this are desired it is necessary to capture data in a burst.

 You must specify ahead of time the number of samples to take in a burst.
-The maximum number of samples is limited by the amount of RAM in the PC.
-In continuous mode the number of samples is essentially unlimited, or is limited to the amount of disk space when logging data to disk.
+The maximum number of samples is limited by the amount of memory in the PC.
+In continuous mode the number of samples is essentially unlimited or is limited to the amount of disk space when logging data to disk.

 Burst mode acquisition is even faster when the data acquisition device has its own buffer.
 The rate of acquisition is limited only by the speed of the device and the size of its buffer.
-Usually PC’s have more RAM than data acquisition devices, so more samples can be taken in burst mode into the PC RAM, but the speed is slower.
+Usually, PCs have more memory than data acquisition devices, so more samples can be taken in burst mode into the PC memory, but the speed is slower.

 Many data acquisition software applications offer a compromise between continuous acquisition and burst acquisition.
 Streaming to disk moves data very efficiently from the data acquisition device to a disk drive.
 It is much faster than continuous acquisition because no other processing or display is done.
 It is slower than burst acquisition, but the amount of data that can be captured is limited by the space available on the disk, rather than in memory.

 All the inputs discussed up to now have been analog inputs.
 There are applications where fast switching digital signals need to be counted or the frequency needs to be measured.
 This is often most conveniently done with a hardware counter/timer.
-A hardware counter/timer can count more than 10 million digital pulses per second.
+A hardware counter/timer can count 10 million to billions of digital pulses per second.

 The application software reads the number of pulses counted.
 This happens at the sample rate specified for inputs.
-When doing synchronous data acquisition the pulse count is read into the buffer by the driver, just as with analog inputs.
+When doing synchronous data acquisition, the pulse count is read into the buffer by the driver, just as with analog inputs.
 The application software reads data out of the buffer in blocks, just as with analog inputs.
 The pulse count may be read slowly, for example at 100 samples per second, even though the pulses are counted at a fast rate, for example 1,000,000 pulses per second.
-In this example each time the pulse count is read (each sample) there will be about 10,000 pulses.
+In this example each time the pulse count is read (each sample) there will be about 10,000 pulses (0.01 second at 1,000,000 samples per second).

 If you want to measure the total number of pulses, you should set up the application software to calculate the total number of pulses from all the samples, adding the number from each sample.
-This can be done in DASYLab.
 If you want to measure the frequency, the application software must divide the number of pulses during each sample by the length of the sample interval.
-This can be done in DASYLab by selecting “Frequency” in the counter/timer module:

 You must pay attention to how precisely you want to resolve the frequency by choosing the sample rate compared to the pulse rate.
 For example, if the sample rate is 1,000 samples per second and the pulses being measured are 10,000 Hz, there are 10 pulses in each sample.
 The frequency can only be resolved to 10% of 10,000 Hz (resolution of 1,000 Hz) because changes in frequency are discrete.
 There are either 9 or 10 or 11 pulses in a sample, yielding frequencies of 9,090 Hz, 10,000 Hz, or 11,111 Hz.